 There’s nothing better than taking the time to stroll around a beautiful city and delight in its ambience.
 And there’s no better city to indulge in such a pastime than Paris.
 After all, this is the birthplace of flâneur – the word the French use to describe the act of strolling idly; sauntering, while observing the goings-on around you.

-Usually my time in Paris is limited to rushed stopovers.
+Usually, my time in Paris is limited to rushed stopovers.
 But recently I got to spend an afternoon getting reacquainted with “la Ville Lumière”.
 And it was while practising the art of flânerie that I was able to rediscover the highlights of Paris organically, without an agenda.

-Paris Walking Tour
+Free Paris Walking Tour Map

 If you want to maximise your time in Paris, getting the train is a great alternative to flying.
 Forget check-in times, collecting baggage and having to schlep into central Paris on the metro or bus.
 The TGV or Eurostar will drop you right near the heart of Paris.
 Both the Gare de Lyon or Gare du Nord train stations are a fantastic place to start a walking tour of Paris.